Veronica Samuels

 ADMIRE ART AT THE MUSEUM OF HISTORY IN GRANITE

-Regarded the “Official” Center of the World, the Museum of History in Granite and the Center of the World is one of the unique things to do in Yuma Az, located a short drive from downtown Imperial County, California across the border.
+Regarded as the “Official” Center of the World, the Museum of History in Granite and the Centre of the World is one of the unique things to do in Yuma Az, located a short drive from downtown Imperial County, California, across the border.

 Check out the other granite monuments depicting the History of Arizona, the History of the French Foreign Legion, Aviation History, language, parachuting, and the ambitious History of Humanity.